AngleProtocol/merkl-docs/mechanisms/hooks/README.md

 Coming soon: When creating a campaign, you’ll be able to specify that an address is an ERC20 token, enabling automatic forwarding to its token holders.
 {% endhint %}

-On the legacy campaign types where forwarders must be manually specified, when creating a campaign, you need to:

-- Provide the staking contract address (recipient of the rewards).
-- Provide the forwarded token address (token users receive when staking).

 ## ✅ Whitelisting

 Whitelisting restricts rewards to a specific address or set of addresses (e.g., selected forwarders, ALMs, or individual users).